eko/foREST/README.markdown

 There is 3 configuration files in `config/` directory, written in YAML format:

-`configuration.yml` allow you to set configuration variables, `databases.yml` allow you to define multiple databases connections to use in your API, `users.yml` contains your users list with their roles to allow them to manage access to routes.
+`configuration.yml` allows you to set configuration variables.

+`databases.yml` allows you to define multiple databases connections to use in your API.

+`users.yml` contains your users list with their roles to allow them to manage access to routes.

 ### Create a new user